cncf/kubernetes-community-days/content/organizing-timeline.md

 ## 8-9 MONTHS IN ADVANCE
 Begin to Plan for the event:

+* Start a discussion on Github to see if anyone else in your area is interested in organizing an event.
 * Make a pull request on GitHub to notify the Cloud Native Computing Foundation you intend to host a Kubernetes Community Day.
-* List out the the goals and objectives for the event (include # of attendees, # of sponsors, # of tracks and speaking sessions, etc.)
+* List out the the goals and objectives for the event (include # of attendees, # of sponsors, # of speaking sessions, etc.)
 * Name your event: Kubernetes Community Days + Location (e.g. Kubernetes Community Days Sydney or Kubernetes Community Days Australia).
  * This name will be used on the website and all outbound communications.
 * Select a date or dates for the event.